-Remember your new

-teacher can check that you

-are completing dreambox

-lessons!

-- ☐ Talk to your family about completing the activity of the week.
-Write or draw about what you did.

-- ☐ Do your math pages each week.
-Make sure you show your work!

-Families should...

-- Ensure your child can log in to dreambox.
-Remember, dreambox should be done totally independently (so you can go get some rest or work done while your child plays!) - ☐ Talk to your child about the math they are doing.
-There are questions you can ask on the family instruction page and activities to do together as a family. - ☐ Reach out to Ms. Melissa with any questions!
+New 3rd graders should Families should □ Talk to your family about completing the activity of the week.
+Write or draw about what you did. □ Do your math pages each week.
+Make sure you show ☐ Talk to your child about the math they are doing.
+There are questions you can ask on the family instruction page and activities to do together as a family. your work!
+Reach out to Mr. Jack with any questions!